MicrosoftDocs/learn/learn-pr/azure/blob-storage-image-upload-static-web-apps/includes/5-exercise-serverless.md

     };
     ```

-Your `index.js` should like like this once you have filled all the code: [index.js](https://github.com/MicrosoftDocs/mslearn-blob-storage-image-upload-static-web-app/blob/main/credentials/index.js)
+Your `index.js` should look like this once you have filled all the code: [index.js](https://github.com/MicrosoftDocs/mslearn-blob-storage-image-upload-static-web-app/blob/main/credentials/index.js)

 You have successfully created your serverless backend.
 The next step is to implement the frontend that will let you upload images to Azure Blob Storage.